 War; death of a parent; animal distress

-- We hear descriptions of fighting at the front line on the radio.
+- Descriptions of front line fighting are heard on the radio.

 - A bulldog tries to attack a baby Crusoe.

-- A soldier kills a deer and laughs at the look on Angus’s face as he leans over the dead animal with a bloody knife in his hands.
+- A soldier kills a deer and laughs at the look on Angus’ face as he leans over the dead animal with a bloody knife in his hands.

 - Lewis explains how he got his war-related scars.